Brent Jones: 1986

 On Sunday, May 11, while driving home on Mother's Day, Jones and his girlfriend Dana were both injured in a car accident after being hit by a drunk driver.
 The driver drove down the wrong side of the road in a massive head-on collision.
 Jones suffered a herniated disc in his neck and Dana broke her jaw on the steering wheel and dislocated her shoulder.
+In his only practice with the team, Jones reinjured his neck in a helmet-to-helmet collision.
 The Steelers kept him on the roster until about a month into the regular season.
 The team would finish the 1986 NFL season 6–10 and third in the AFC Central under Hall of Fame head coach Chuck Noll, failing to qualify for the 1986–87 NFL playoffs.
 Due to his later success in professional football with the San Francisco 49ers, Jones is considered the worst cut in the history of the Pittsburgh Steelers franchise.

 San Francisco 49ers

 1987

 Jones joined his hometown team, the San Francisco 49ers, as a rookie backup during training camp.
 On Sunday, December 6, at Lambeau Field, in a 23–12 win over the Green Bay Packers, Jones made his NFL regular season debut, won his first career NFL regular season game, and recorded his first career reception on a 13-yard pass from quarterback Joe Montana.
 The team finished the strike-shortened 1987 NFL season 13–2 and first in the NFC West under Hall of Fame head coach Bill Walsh.
 Jones appeared in the last four games, finishing with two receptions for 35 receiving yards in Walsh's West Coast offense.
-On Saturday, January 9, 1988, at Candlestick Park, Jones made his NFL playoff debut in the 1987–88 NFL playoffs against the Minnesota Vikings and recorded his first career reception on a seven-yard pass from quarterback Joe Montana.
+On Saturday, January 9, 1988, at Candlestick Park, Jones made his NFL playoff debut in the 1987–88 NFL playoffs against the Minnesota Vikings and recorded his first career playoff reception on a seven-yard pass from quarterback Joe Montana.